-The collaborative process is a shared commitment to resolve a dispute without resorting to court action.
+The collaborative process is a shared commitment by both parties to resolve a dispute without resorting to court action.
 It focuses on the future.

 The process consists of a series of informal discussions and joint meetings with a view to settling all issues amicably.
 The parties, their lawyers and any other required professional advisors such as communication experts and financial experts (“the collaborative team”) commit to resolving the issues in dispute without going to court.